Science under Attack: Legal Harassment of Climate Scientist Michael Mann

 The University at first announced its intention to cooperate with the investigation, but decided to fight it after objections from its own faculty and many organizations, including UCS.
 Finding no hint of evidence that fraud had been committed, a Virginia judge dismissed Cuccinelli's initial subpoena in August 2010; the Virginia Supreme Court rejected the state's appeal of that dismissal in March 2012.

-For its part, UCS issued a letter to Cuccinelli and produced a factchecker that explains why his investigation was misguided and explores previous reviews of Mann’s work.
+For its part, UCS issued a letter to Cuccinelli and produced a factchecker explaining why his investigation was misguided and exploring previous reviews of Mann’s work.
 UCS also organized a letter from 800 Virginia scientists and academic leaders condemning Cuccinelli’s investigation, and filed amicus briefs on August 17, 2010 and April 26, 2011 supporting the University of Virginia in court.

 New fronts open